 \paragraph{Conformal prediction using local ellipsoids}

-We implemented this method using the source code provided by the authors~\cite{messoudi2022ellipsoidal}.
-Following the setup in the original publication, the training set was used as the proper training set and the validation set as the calibration set.
-The number of neighbors for kNN was set to 5\% of the proper training set size, as suggested by the authors.
-We also experimented with different neighbor ratios, but these variations did not lead to meaningful differences in performance.
+We implement the method using the source code provided by the authors~\citep{messoudi2022ellipsoidal}.
+Following the setup in the original publication, the training set is used as the proper training set and the validation set as the calibration set.
+The number of neighbors for kNN is set to 5\% of the proper training set size, as suggested in the original publication.
+We also conduct experiments with different numbers of neighbors, but does not lead to meaningful differences in performance.

 \paragraph{CopulaCPTS}